-We'll hit the polar tourist spots but we'll also walk the backstreets of La Habana .
-We'll head out west and hit the trails of the verdant valleys of Vinalis.
+We'll hit the popular tourist spots but we'll also walk the backstreets of La Habana .
+We'll head out west and hit the trails of the verdant valley of Vinalis.
 On the longer trip, we'll head east and visit Zapata Nacional Parque and the waterfalls of Topes de Collantes.

 We'll explore the history of the Bay of Pigs as we visit Playa Giron and then it's onto the Spanish colonial town of Trinidad.
 We'll see and do things few American ever have.
 And the whole time, Chuck will be helping you to take amazing photographs whether you're using a smart phone or a $6,000 DSL.

 And most important, we'll be helping the Cuban people.